More Myanmar protests follow strike, foreign concerns - WTMJ

 The United States and several Western governments have called for the junta to refrain from violence, release detainees and restore Suu Kyi’s government.
 On Monday, the U.S. said it was imposing sanctions against more junta members because of the killings of peaceful protesters by security forces.

 Lt.
-Gen. Moe Myint Tun and Gen. Maung Maung Kyaw add to other military leaders and entities facing U.S. sanctions, and Britain and Canada have taken similar action since the coup.
+Gen. Moe Myint Tun and Gen. Maung Maung Kyaw add to other military leaders and entities facing U.S. sanctions.
+Britain and Canada have taken similar action since the coup.

 U.S. Secretary of State Antony Blinken said in a statement that the U.S. condemns the attacks on protesters, and vowed to take further action if more violence occurs.